ibm-cloud-docs/sap-powervs/help-support.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting help and support for Power Systems Virtual Server for SAP HANA
+# Getting help and support for {{site.data.keyword.powerSysFull}} for SAP HANA
 {: #help-support}

-If you experience an issue or have questions when deploying Power Systems Virtual Server for SAP HANA, you can use the following resources before you open a support case.
+If you experience an issue or have questions when deploying {{site.data.keyword.powerSysFull}}  for SAP HANA, you can use the following resources before you open a support case.
 {: shortdesc}

 - Review the [FAQs](/docs/sap-powervs?topic=sap-powervs-automation-faqs) in the deployment guide.